-A seven-time NFHCA Mideast Region Coach of the Year, Morett is an excellent teacher of field hockey.
+A seven-time NFHCA Mideast Region Coach of the Year, Morett-Curtiss is an excellent teacher of field hockey.
 Her players earn national recognition on a yearly basis, 11 of whom have been named two-time first team All-Americans with Kelsey Amy being the most recent.
 Her teams dominate the national scene, consistently ranking among the Top 10 in the national polls.
 Penn State was ranked in the Top 10 of the STX/NFHCA poll for 32 consecutive weeks from the first poll of the 2005 season ending with the second poll of 2008.
 The squad achieved a No. 1 ranking in the STX/NFHCA poll for the first time in program history.
 From 2005-08, Penn State finished eighth, sixth, ninth and 11th respectively, in the final poll of the season.

-A number of Morett's players - past and present - have played at an elite level with the United States program, with Larson earning a spot on the U.S. National Team for three consecutive seasons.
+A number of Morett-Curtiss' players - past and present - have played at an elite level with the United States program, with Larson earning a spot on the U.S. National Team for three consecutive seasons.
 Another former Nittany Lion, Eleanor Stone, has been on the national team for a total of seven different seasons.
 Seven former players have competed on the U.S. National Team, with several others playing on various levels of national teams.
 Recent graduates Long and Scola were three-year members of the U.S. Under-21 National Team.
 Both Long and Wood trained with the U.S. National Team in Chula Vista, Calif. while Scola went on an exhibition tour of Argentina with the U-21 team.
 In the spring of 2007, Long and Scola represented the U.S. on the U-21 team's tour of China.
-Morett attended with them as the Chef de Mission for U.S. Field Hockey.
+Morett-Curtiss attended with them as the Chef de Mission for U.S. Field Hockey.
 Additionally, Long and Scola, along with All-America alum Larson, helped the East team capture the U.S. Open Regional Championship in the summer of 2007.
 Gebhart, a member on this year's Penn State squad, is the latest Nittany Lion to rise through the ranks at the national level.
-The junior has competed for the U.S. at the Junior World Cup in Germany in the summer of 2013 and was named to the 2013-14 U.S. National Team in May 2013.
+She has competed for the U.S. at the Junior World Cup in Germany in the summer of 2013 and was named to the 2013-14 U.S. National Team in May 2013.

-As a player, Bervinchak-Love -- who played three years for the Nittany Lions after transferring from Villanova following her freshman campaign -- scored 28 goals in her career.
+As a player, Bervinchak-Love, who played three years for the Nittany Lions after transferring from Villanova following her freshman campaign, scored 28 goals in her career.
 She was also a vocal leader as an All-American captain.
 As a senior co-captain, she led the team in scoring with 12 goals and three assists and was named to the Atlantic 10 All-Conference Team.
-She scored two of the Lions' goals at the 1988 Atlantic 10 Conference Semifinals and was an All-Tournament selection.
+She scored two of the Lions' goals at the 1988 Atlantic 10 Conference semifinals and was an All-Tournament selection.
 Following her graduation in 1989, Love continued to play field hockey at the national level.
 In 1991, she helped her team win a silver medal at the Olympic Sports Festival in Los Angeles.

 A native of Wamberal, New South Wales, Australia, Smith came to the United States as part of an International Exchange Program.
 He enrolled in the prestigious Ohio State International Turf Grass Management Program where he graduated in 2008.
 Smith enjoyed four years working at The Breakers, Palm Beach in Florida, where he was an assistant golf course superintendent of The Breakers, Rees Jones and Ocean Courses.